buildweek-designyourlife/ui-marketing-page/README.md

 https://docs.google.com/document/d/1mZgLZ-b3vBzEQkWwloEa8hK3QbR65gJQRt5nFkMp9Zg/edit#
 This is our shared document on the app and the marketing page.

+# Design Components
-## Included elements in BOTH Pages
+## Included elements in MAIN Pages
 1. Main Navigation
     Home
     Features (travel to section 5. features area)